John Studzinski’s view on philanthropy

-John J. Studzinski CBE is Vice Chairman and a Senior Managing Director of Blackstone where he holds special responsibility for a number of sovereign and institutional relationships, as well as family capital.
+John J. Studzinski CBE is Vice Chairman of Blackstone where he holds special responsibility for a number of sovereign and institutional relationships, as well as family capital.

 Mr. Studzinski joined Blackstone in 2006 as Global Head of Blackstone Advisory Partners, which he ran for nearly a decade.
 A graduate of Bowdoin College, he also has an MBA from the University of Chicago.
 He joined Morgan Stanley in New York in 1980 and since then has spent much of his career in London, where he served as Head of European Investment Banking and Deputy Chairman of Morgan Stanley International before moving to HSBC in 2003 as a member of the Group Management Board.

 Mr. Studzinski holds the Papal honors of Knight of the Order of St. Gregory and Knight Commander of Saint Sylvester and in 2004 was awarded the Beacon Prize for Philanthropy.
 In 2007 Mr. Studzinski was voted Banker of the Year by The Bank of England.
 In 2008, the Queen’s New Year’s Honours List named him Commander of the British Empire (CBE) for services to the Arts and Charity.